 Get the perfect lipstick application every time.
 Just strap on the lip stencil and go to town.
 This speeds up the lipstick process a lot.
 No more slow precision.
 Smear the lipstick all over the place and you're done.
 Efficient!

 Stop letting dangerous waters pour all over your expensive shoes.
-This chindogu protects those Guccis and Air Jordans from inclement weather.
+This invention protects those Guccis and Air Jordans from inclement weather.
 Plus you don't have to worry about wet socks, which is the worst thing about rain.

 Whether you're in the splash zone at Sea World or a kitsune wedding, there are times you want to get wet and take pictures.
-This chindogu was made for such occasions.
+This invention was made for such occasions.
 A tiny umbrella for your camera.
 Finally, you can take your $6000 Nikon camera to the water park!
 Just don't drop it in the Lazy River.

 Back Scratch Guide